BDC Hamburger Icon

 Open row

-Most businesses understand the importance of crafting a brand identity, creating content, and developing advertising and social media marketing strategies.
+Most businesses understand the importance of crafting a brand identity, creating content and developing advertising and social media marketing strategies.
 However, many haven’t realized the value a brand ambassador strategy can add to their marketing plan.
-Brand ambassadors promote a brand’s products and services to boost awareness, strengthen a company’s reputation, and increase revenue.
+Brand ambassadors promote a brand’s products and services to boost awareness, strengthen a company’s reputation and increase revenue.

-We’ll explore brand ambassadorship, why employees make excellent ambassadors, and how to get started with your brand ambassador strategy.
+Brand ambassadors are low-cost or no-cost investments that can pay high dividends.
+We’ll explore brand ambassadorship and its benefits, share why employees make particularly effective ambassadors and explain how to get started with your brand ambassador strategy.

 What is a brand ambassador?